On Tiptoes

-Shabhaye Barareh is the prequel to On Tiptoes.
-Shabhaye Barareh is set in Barareh and describes Farhad's family more than fifty years ago.
-The series also has many of the cast members from other Modiri works such as Noghtechin, and Jayezeye Bozorg.
-In On Tiptoes Modiri plays the role of Farhad, and Shir Farhad(Farhad's father).
-In Shabhaye Barareh, Modiri is playing the younger version of Shir Farhad.
-Shabhaye Barareh also features Toghrol, showing him to have had a military career in his youth, hence his strict behaviour and attitude.
+Shab-ha-ye Barareh is the prequel to On Tiptoes.
+Shabhaye Barareh is set in "Barareh" and describes Farhad's family more than fifty years ago.
+The series also has many of the cast members from other Modiri works such as Noghtechin and Jayezeye Bozorg.
+In On Tiptoes Modiri plays the role of "Farhad" and "Shir Farhad" (Farhad's father).
+In Shabhaye Barareh, Modiri is playing the younger version of "Shir Farhad".
+Shabhaye Barareh also feat"Toghrol", showing him to have had a military career in his youth, hence his strict behavior and attitude.

 Plot summary

 On Tiptoes's episodes mostly dealt with the situations that Farhad (Mehran Modiri), an architect living in Tehran would end up in along with members of his family and friends.
 Farhad was originally from a fictional village in Iran, named Barareh.
 He had moved to Tehran, when he had been accepted into university.
 He eventually settled in Tehran and married a woman named Mahtab (Sahar Zakaria).
 The real story though begins when Farhad's cousin, Davoud (Javad Razavian) moves to Tehran from Barareh to find a job.
 Davoud has very little in terms of education, and still carries a thick accent, showing his Barareh roots.
 Farhad's sister, Shadi (Sahar Valadbeigi) also has come to Tehran to begin her studies in university.
 Toghrol (Mohammad-Reza Hedayati), an old man who hates anything related to Barareh is a friend of Mahtab's family, and helps maintain the property which Farhad and his wife live on.
 Farhad and Davoud are often the recipients of severe beatings from Toghrol.
 Davoud finds employment at the engineering company Farhad works at.
 Davoud has to be the tea-boy because of his poor educational background.
 Davoud slowly starts reminding Farhad of his village's culture and ways, which often would give hilarious results.
 Davoud would eventually marry Yasaman (Shaghayegh Dehghan), and soon after Mahtab's brother would become a cast member, eventually marrying Farhad's sister.